jenineharris/foundation-biostat-2021/README.md

     + Clean the data
         + Recoding and labelling variables as needed
         + Ensuring missing values are properly coded
-    + Select, compute, and interpret appropriate descriptive statistics and/or graphs that clearly show the values of each variable including the outcome and predictor variables
+    + Select and compute appropriate descriptive statistics for each variable including the outcome and predictor variables
+        + Display in a well-formatted table
+        + Interpret the descriptive statistics in single paragraph
+    + Select and create appropriate graphs to explore the relationships between each predictor variable and the outcome variable
+        + Interpret each graph in one or two sentences
 * A small percentage of your score will be based on your reviews of other student midterm discussion board posts

-*The final project is worth 50% of your course grade and should include the following:*
+*The final project is worth 50% of your course grade and should include the following: (DUE before class December 10)*

 * Everything from checkpoints with revisions based on the feedback you received from Dr. Harris and your classmates
 * Additional text and code added to your R-Markdown file that:
     + Selects appropriate bivariate tests for each of the predictor variables with the outcome variable based on data type and assumption checking
-        + Include text and code for all assumption checking in the file
+        + Include code for all assumption checking in the file and some explanation of whether and why each assumption was met or unmet
     + Conducts and interprets the bivariate tests for each predictor variable with the outcome variable (minimum of 4 tests)
     + 1-2 paragraphs answering the research question(s) based on your results, putting your results in the context of other research in the area (what do they confirm? what do they add?), and suggestions for future directions for research or practice
         + Cite a minimum of 5 published sources that either have the same research topic or are related to the research questions or results